To watch a video about the workshop, click here.

 We’ll take that!
 As artists we all really identified with the students' natural urge to experiment and seek stimulation.
 They were a more intimidating audience than an adult group at times, but they were so generous in their honesty and inquisitiveness and filled the place with an anarchic energy that rubbed off on all of us!
 It was sobering hearing the students from farming families discuss the drought.
 When the bio-sensor – in contact with a sample of irrigated soil - triggered the sound of a rain-storm one student remarked ‘I wish it would sound like that all the time’.
 This said it all.

-Thanks to the students and teachers, especially Kylie the Art teacher, Scott the Science teacher and Brooke the Principal for jumping into this with us!
+Thanks to the students and teachers, especially Kylie the Art teacher, Scott the Science teacher and Brooke the Principal for jumping into this with us, and to Glenn Morris, Ruy Anaya de la Rosa, Adam Blakester, Rick Hutton, Garry McDouall, Peter Turnbull who generously committed their time to the workshop and all the preparation it required.
+Finally, thanks to Justin Hewitson for making this terrific little video about the day!